tcheukueppoo/maat/docs/maat.md

 - `__DATA__`

-    `__DATA__` is not a variable, it is a special token you fit into your maat code right at the end so whatever comes after it can be accessed as a file handle via the DATA special variable.
+    `__DATA__` is not a variable.
+Hmm... it is a special token you fit into your maat code right at the end so that whatever data following it can be obtained via a file handle in the special variable `DATA`.

 ```
 {